CFC-Servers/GLuaTest/README.md

 This makes it easy to test your code in a real Garry's Mod environment without worrying about other addons or config values.
 </details>

+---
- - Just looking for a taste of what GLuaTest has to offer?
-Check out the [Writing tests](#writing-tests-%EF%B8%8F) section.
+_Just looking for a taste of what GLuaTest has to offer?
+Check out the [Writing tests](#writing-tests-%EF%B8%8F) section._

- - Interested in giving it a shot on your own project?
-Take a look at the [Usage](#usage) section to find out how to get started.
+_Interested in giving it a shot on your own project?
+Take a look at the [Usage](#usage) section to find out how to get started._

 # Usage